WhiteHouse/drushsubtree/README.md

-When you (re)build a site codebase with buildmanager-build, Drush Subtree only finds version information (release tags) available in your toplevel make file (e.g. build.make) or in a make file explicitly incuded in the toplevel make file.
+When you (re)build a site codebase with buildmanager-build, Drush Subtree only finds version information (release tags) available in your toplevel make file (e.g. build.make) or in a make file explicitly included in the toplevel make file.
 Drush Subtree does NOT automatically manage versions of subtree projects discovered by Drush Make at runtime.